ordina-ncore/ordina-ncore.github.io/_posts/2017-10-24-jeroen-van-wolput-kickstarters-2017.md

 ### 5. Conclusion

 With an open mind we started our Kickstarter training.
-In this training of several weeks we find our way at Ordina and learned a lot of new things or had a great repetition in several topics as listed above.
+In this training of several weeks we founded our way at Ordina and learned a lot of new things or had a great repetition in several topics as listed above.
 At Ordina there is an excellent atmosphere to work.
 Afterwards we can say that the Kickstarter training was a good start on our new/first job and we can recommend the training to other developers who would like to have a new/first challenge.